davis0119/GoWar/README.md

 Players are allowed to forfeit wars (this may be exercised if a player is running low on cards and would rather play more safe.
 When number of cards are low, the player usually has a sense of where their "good" cards are in their deck and would avoid risking losing such cards.)

 Players are given 3 opportunities to "re-strike" -- in the event of a War event, a player may exercise one "opportunity" to select one of the 3 face down cards in a War to attempt to beat the other player's currently played card.

-The player will play against a Bot with different difficulty settings, different behaviors (some randomness / informed decisions), and automated dialogue.

-Other rules may be added if further complexity is desired.

 # How to Play